 “You’re my chapter.
 I’m your page.” —D. Ralways

 Craft of Writing Tip #6: Set the Scene

-Our final writing tip comes from friend of Six-Word Memoirs, Jennifer Schelter (pictured above), a writing teacher and life and mindfulness coach in Philadelphia.
+Our final writing tip comes from friend of Six-Word Memoirs, Jennifer Schelter (above), a writing teacher, life and mindfulness coach in Philadelphia.
 Schelter has been published inWild River Review, Schuylkill Valley, and performed spoken word at the Pennsylvania Academy of Fine Arts.
 She also wrote and starred in her one-woman show, Love Lessons, at Philly’s InterAct Theatre.
 “Scene,” she says, “is where you find yourself burning to tell your story from.
 A scene is the back bone of storytelling.”
 Here Schelter shares her six steps for writing a scene:

 1. Start in place and time.
 Place and time orients the reader.
 Show us where you are.